KishoreKammela/JobBoardly/docs/admin-features.md

 - **User support focused.**
 - Can view user profiles (Job Seekers, Employers, other Platform Staff) and application history.
 - **Currently (Initial Phase):** Access to the admin dashboard is heavily restricted.
-Can primarily view data tables but cannot perform modification actions (e.g., suspend users, approve content).
+Can primarily view data tables but cannot perform modification actions (e.g., suspend users, approve content, manage legal content).
 Can view job details, including screening questions.
 - **Future Enhancements (from Roadmap):** Will have tools to reset passwords, handle basic account issues, and escalate complex issues.
 Will use a dedicated Support Agent Dashboard.

 ### 2.5.
 Data Analyst

 - **Analytics and reporting focused.**
 - **Currently (Initial Phase):** Access to the admin dashboard is heavily restricted.
-Can view the Platform Analytics overview and other data tables (including jobs with screening questions) but cannot perform modification actions.
+Can view the Platform Analytics overview and other data tables (including jobs with screening questions) but cannot perform modification actions (e.g., manage legal content).
 - **Future Enhancements (from Roadmap):** Will have read-only access to most data for analysis and access to advanced analytics and reporting tools to generate custom reports.
 Will use a dedicated Data Analyst Dashboard.

 ### 2.6.
 Compliance Officer (Future Role - Not Implemented)